itsanushain/cyber-learning-log/http-reference.md

 Step 5 — HTTP History
 This shows every request and response Burp has seen so far.
 I scroll through it looking for anything interesting — weird headers, cookies, or error codes.

-Things I found confusing at first
-Claude finished the response

-Here's the simplest version:

-7. How This Connects to Burp Suite

-Burp basically shows me everything I already learned in sections 2–3, just on a screen.
-Here's how I use it, step by step:

-Step 1 — Proxy: watch the traffic
-Burp sits in the middle between my browser and the website.
-Every request I send and every response I get passes through here first — so I can literally see the raw request and response.

-Step 2 — Repeater: edit and resend
-I take one request I want to test, send it to Repeater, and manually change things — a header, a parameter, the method — then hit send and see what response comes back.

-Step 3 — Intruder: automate it
-Instead of testing one value at a time by hand, Intruder does it automatically — it takes my request, swaps in a list of different values one by one, and fires them all off for me.

-Step 4 — Decoder: read scrambled data
-Sometimes data in a request looks like gibberish (Base64, URL-encoded, etc).
-Decoder converts it back into normal readable text.

-Step 5 — HTTP History: the full log
-This shows every request and response Burp has seen so far.
-I scroll through it looking for anything interesting — weird headers, cookies, or error codes.

 Things I Found Confusing at First

 "Stateless but I stay logged in — contradiction?"